ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 other popular software packages in social scientific research, such as SPSS and Stata, R has several notable advantages:

 -   R is a programming language, which makes it much more versatile.
     While R focuses on statistical analysis at heart, it facilitates a wide-range of features, and virtually any tool for data science can be implemented.
 -   The range of things you can do with R is constantly being updated.
 R is open-source, meaning that anyone can contribute to its development.
 In particular, people can develop new *packages*, that can easily and safely be installed from within R with a single command.
 Since many scholars and industry professionals use R, it is likely that any cutting-edge and bleeding-edge techniques that you are interested in are already available.
-You can think of it as an app-store for all your data-science needs\!
+You can think of it as an app-store for all your data-science needs!
 -   R is free.
 While for students this is not yet a big deal due to free or cheap student and university licences, this can be a big plus in the commercial sector.
 Especially for small businesses and free-lancers.